FuriouZz/blog/content/posts/2024-01-02/index.md

   - lume
 ---

-In my spare time, I love reading articles, writing codes and experimenting new concepts.
-Projects after projects, most of the time, everything falls in forgetting.
+In my spare time, I love reading articles, writing code and experimenting with new concepts.
+But one project after another, I realized that most of what I learned had been forgotten.

-For these reasons, I decided to create a blog.
-I see it as an opportunity to discipline myself into regular writings.
-I want to organize my thought, improve my writing skills and share my projects.
+For these reasons, I decided to create a blog as a way to remember and share my experiments.
+It is also an opportunity to organize my thoughts and to discipline myself to write on a regular basis.

 So, let's start this journey with this first article.